elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 The speed of the vehicle measured is 19.2876 mph, which is 8.6223 m/s.
 <br>
-Hence, the time taken to travel on different surfgaces can be calcualted:
+Hence, the time taken to travel on different surfaces can be calculated:

 Time on Flat Surface: $$\frac{1000.36 m}{8.6223 m/s}=\underline{116.02 s}$$
 <br>